 10. Motivate with Recognition and Appreciation

-By now, we’re all aware of the power of recognition and reward.
-Employees want to know when they're doing well.
-This knowledge will help them replicate the same behavior in the future and it also shows them how much they are appreciated and valued.
+Employees want to know when they're doing well: It helps them replicate the same behavior, and shows them how much they are appreciated and valued.